IanFindlay/scripts/README.md

 ## A collection of shell scripts I use.
 Some are original, some are my version of other's scripts and others are exact copies.
 The non-original scripts have attribution (if I remember it)

+### checkmail
+Counts the number of files in the mail folder before running mbsync.
+Then counts the number of files again and, if the numbers don't match indicating a new message, runs notmuch new and then neomutt.

 ### dwm\_restart
 Taken from the [Arch Wiki](https://wiki.archlinux.org/index.php/Dwm#Restart\_dwm).
 Allows dwm to be restarted without logging out or closing application.
 Useful when testing a new script or alteration to dwm but something I don't really use.